 Consensus emerging on universal healthcare

-The prospect of bold government action appears to be accepted
+prospect of bold government action appears to be accepted among

-players across the ideological and political spectrum, including
+across the ideological and political spectrum, including those

 Los Angles Times